0800 987 1040

 What is company administration?

-If your company is in severe financial distress and insolvent, an administration order could provide legal protection from your creditors and give you breathing space, whilst the financial position is assessed and a restructuring plan is put together.
-The administration procedure is an alternative to receivership, or liquidation with its primary purpose being the survival of the whole company, or of part of its operation as a going concern.
-If you believe that there is a future for your business, either through a sale, or a restructuring exercise, administration gives it protection and a time period, to allow this option to be explored.
+The administration procedure is an alternative to liquidation, with its primary purpose being to rescue the business.
+If you believe that there is a future for your business, either through a sale, or a restructuring exercise, administration gives it protection and a period of time to allow this option to be explored.

 Once in administration, the company’s affairs are managed by a Licensed Insolvency Practitioner and it may continue to trade whilst a rescue plan is put together.
 An administration must achieve one of these 3 purposes: